• Skip to primary navigation

 481 mg of potassium per 100 gm

-Many people don't realize this, as they often think of bananas as the best source for this essential mineral.
+Many people don’t realize this, as they often think of bananas as the best source of this essential mineral.

 Potatoes actually contain more potassium than bananas!
 This means that including potatoes in your diet can help you to reach your recommended daily intake of potassium.